OpenInternet/saferjourno/content/chapters/chapter-5.en.md

 - Ask participants how often do they backup their files?
 Share examples of best practices related to data backup, such as:
   - Keeping the backup in a safe place that is separate from their computer
   - Backing up their information on a frequent, regular basis
-  - Possibly encrypting the hard drive or storage media where data will be stored.
+  - Possibly encrypting the drive or storage media where data will be stored.

 ❷ **Step two**